nicoaws/dncs-lab/README.md

 - Host 2-c is in a subnet (*Hub*) that needs to accommodate up to {{ HubSubnetRequiredAddresses }} usable addresses
 - Host 2-c must run a docker image (dustnic82/nginx-test) which implements a web-server that must be reachable from Host-1-a and Host-1-b
 - No dynamic routing can be used
-- Routes must be as generic as possible (i.e. if a subnet has just one router assume that is the default gateway for all traffic)
+- Routes must be as generic as possible
 - The lab setup must be portable and executed just by launching the `vagrant up` command

 ## Tasks
 - Fork the Github repository: https://github.com/dustnic/dncs-lab
 - Clone the repository
 - Run the initiator script (dncs-init)
+- Implement the design by integrating the necessary commands into the VM startup scripts (create more if necessary)
+- Modify the Vagrantfile (if necessary)
 - Document the design by expanding this readme file
-- Implement the design by integrating the necessary commands into the VM startup scripts
 - Fill the answers.yml file where required
 - Commit the changes and push to your own repository